 Nothing puts the focus on your moneymaker better than face-framing highlights.
 Combined with a side part and loose waves, the mahogany hue here feels ultra-warm.

 How chic is this blunt bob?
 The rich, allover mahogany hue adds major dimension and extra drama.
 Yes, please.

 Take your sisterlocs to the next level with a mahogany hue paired with natural roots.
-(Find our comprehensive sisterlocs cheat sheet here.)
+For more tips, find our comprehensive sisterlocs cheat sheet.

 Brighten up naturally dark hair with a rich, slightly lighter color all over.
 We love this warm, subtle hue.

 Add some extra dimension to gorgeous layers by playing with color.
 The darker base hue here combined with lighter, mahogany ends is giving us major hair envy.

 It doesn't have to be Thanksgiving for you to pair your piece-y 'do with cranberry-hued highlights.
 A tousled mahogany balayage is always a good idea.

 Scared of constant touch-ups?
 Keep your gorgeous mahogany hair on the low-maintenance side with natural roots for fewer touch-ups and way more hair compliments.

 Lighten things up with allover mahogany highlights.
 If your natural color is nearly black, this is the perfect way to warm up your 'do.